Nikitoskaluv/TypeScript_GB_Kostareva/README.md

 # TypeScript_GB_Kostareva

-Homeworks for the TypeScript course GeekBrains
+Homeworks for the TypeScript course GeekBrains July 2022